linsalrob/PyFBA/example_data/Citrobacter/ungapfilled_model/README.md

 * [closest.genomes.roles](closest.genomes.roles) is a list of all the roles in the closest genomes that can be used for gapfilling.

-To gap fill this model we will use a wide range of techniques.
-Our code in [gapfill_from_reactions](../../../example_code/gapfill_from_reactions.py) uses the list of reactions in citrobacter.reactions to start the initial model.
+To gap fill this model we will use a wide range of techniques. `pyfba gapfill_roles` uses the list of reactions in citrobacter.reactions to start the initial model.
 We then propose reactions from a variety of different sources, including both the closest.genomes.roles file and the citrobacter.roles file.
 After successfully getting growth, we start pruning the reactions using the methods in the [gapfilling bisection](../../../gapfill/bisection.py) library